 Why do the wrong people get trained?

 - An overlap of skills/training occurs when new employees come in with existing knowledge.

-- Company policy says each employee requires a certain amount of training no matter if that employee is already knowledgeable or not.
+- Company policy says each employee requires a certain amount of training no matter if that employee already knows it.